Kirkintilloch

-Kirkintilloch (/ˌkɜːrkᵻnˈtɪləx/; Kirkintulloch; Cair Cheann Tulaich) is a town and former barony burgh in East Dunbartonshire, Scotland.
+Kirkintilloch (/ˌkɜːrkᵻnˈtɪləx/; Kirkintulloch; Cair Cheann Tulaich) is a town and a Burgh of Barony (The Baron of Kirkintilloch) in East Dunbartonshire, Scotland.
 It lies on the Forth and Clyde Canal and on the south side of Strathkelvin, about 8 mi northeast of central Glasgow.
 Historically part of Dunbartonshire, the town is the administrative home of East Dunbartonshire council area, its population in 2009 was estimated at 19,700 and its population in 2011 was 19,689.

 Toponymy

 "Kirkintilloch" comes from the Gaelic Cair Cheann Tulaich or Cathair Cheann Tulaich, meaning "fort at the end of the hill".
 This, in turn, may come from a Cumbric name, Caer-pen-taloch, which has the same meaning.
 A possible reference to the site is made in the 9th century Welsh text Historia Brittonum, in which the Antonine Wall is said to end at 'Caerpentaloch'.
 The fort referred to is the former Roman settlement on the wall and the hillock is the volcanic drumlin which would have offered a strategic viewpoint for miles to the West, North and East.
 The etymology is sometimes taken literally as "Kirk in tilloch" ("church in the field").
 Its long name is often shortened by locals to the colloquial Kirkie or Kirky, as reflected in a number of business names in the town.